jayway/cljwordgraph/README.md

         "repeats the input string n times"))

 ### Useful functions
-[apply]
-[str]
+* repeat
+* str
+* apply

 ### Suggested design
-Use repeat with a count and a string, then apply the str function to the result.
+Use `repeat` with a count and a string, then `apply` the `str` function to the result.

 ### Tips
-If you have a collection of values that you want to send to a function that expects a varargs, you can use 'apply':
+If you have a collection of values that you want to send to a function that expects a varargs, you can use `apply`:

     user=> (apply str (repeat 4 "x"))
     "xxxx"

 ## test-histogram-entry
-Add a test for the function histogram-entry that takes a vector containing a word-count pair and a maximum width, returning a string with the word of the word-count pair, fitting within the width, plus an extra blank, followed by a number of hash characters corresponding to the count of the word-count pair.
+Add a test for the function `histogram-entry` that takes a vector containing a `word-count` pair and a maximum `width`, returning a string with the word of the `word-count` pair, fitting within `width`, plus an extra blank, followed by a number of hash characters corresponding to the count of the `word-count` pair.

     user=> (histogram-entry ["betty" 6] 7)
     "betty   ######"